 Production-wise the only let down in this serial is the giant rat that was put together by one of the crew with the help of his six-year-old son.
 When the audience sees the monstrous creature it is cringeworthy at best, with a Blue Peter feel to it – much like many of the show’s monsters.
 But the less said about that the better.
 Overall, The Talons of Weng-Chiang has something for everyone in it and is one for new Doctor Who fans thinking of exploring previous eras of the show.

 It is worth noting that there is one major flaw to this serial and that is the stereotyping of Asian actors.
 It makes for uncomfortable viewing and is a shameful and unacceptable element to an otherwise brilliant story.
 I wish the story could be re-made without the shocking stereotypes.
 However, I take comfort in the fact that this would never happen on Doctor Who today.
 If anything the show has become all embracing of all races, genders and sexuality.
 Of course the debates over a female Time Lord or a non-Caucasian Doctor are still going on.
 But that’s another topic for another blog post.

 For more information about the classic series of ‘Doctor Who’ visit: www.bbc.co.uk/doctorwho/classic

 For more information about the ‘Doctor Who’ DVDs visit: www.bbcshop.com

-DVD & image credit: BBCTagged in: doctor who, sherlock, sherlock holmes, Tom Baker
+DVD & image credit: BBCTagged in: doctor who, Doctor Who 50th anniversary, sherlock, sherlock holmes, Tom Baker

 Latest from Independent journalists on Twitter